 The table ism command also specifies the intensity of the incident radiation field since this is directly observed.
 There is an optional scale factor to change the intensity of the entire radiation field.
 It is the log of the scale factor if less than or equal to zero and the scale factor itself if positive.
 The actual numbers used by CLOUDY to interpolate on Black's table are given in Table 6.4.
 The frequencies are in Hz, and the product $v f_v$ in erg cm-2 s-1.

-This does not include the cosmic microwave background.
+This does not include the cosmic microwave background so that it can be used at any redshift.
 Use the CMB command to add this component.